caseypen/caseypen.github.io/_portfolio/portfolio-rule.md

 collection: portfolio
 ---
 <img src='/images/frailbot_headland.png'>
-The navigation rule of multiple crop-transporting robots on the headand of the strawberry field.
+<br/>The navigation rule of multiple crop-transporting robots on the headand of the strawberry field.